 I am a writer and a scholar, a practitioner and researcher of imaginative storytelling.

 As a scholar, I am drawn to thinking about forms of writing with a strong sense of place.
 My monograph, City of Marvel and Transformation, explores the connection between 9th-century Chinese literature and the urban space of the capital city in the Tang dynasty.
-These days my research project is about how writers in the past used cultural technologies to represent and circulate spatial knowledge.
+These days my research project is about how writers in the past used cultural technologies to represent spatial knowledge.